GyuyeongKim/NetClone-public/README.md

   microbursts and does not move the headline number appreciably.

-Either convention is fine as long as it is applied consistently within a comparison.
-Runs with loss > 2 % are reported under congestion rather than at steady state and should be re-run with a lower `TARGET_QPS` before any number is read off.
+Either convention is fine as long as it is applied consistently within a comparison.  **Do not report runs with loss > 2 %** — the system is congested rather than at a steady-state operating point, so the throughput / latency numbers are not meaningful.
+Lower `TARGET_QPS` and re-run instead.

 Per-request latency (in microseconds) is saved as a text file alongside the binary, with the last line containing the total